The claim about humans using only 10% of their brain capacity has long been debunked.

 However, does it mean that we cannot make more of our brains?
 Science doesn’t give a solid answer to this question simply because it still has a very poor understanding of how the human brain works and what it is actually capable of.

 The only certain thing is that the brain is a very flexible organ, whose structure and organization can be influenced by external factors and altered through a number of activities.

-Till recently it was believed that growing new brain cells is simply impossible.
+Until recently, it was believed that the formation of new brain cells is simply impossible.
 The prevailing scientific view was that a person is born with a particular number of neurons, or brain cells, which only decreases with age.

 In the 1970s, American researcher Michael Kaplan was conducting experiments on mice, in which some had stimulating toys and exercises in their cages, and others did not.
 As a result, Kaplan found that the animals that were involved in cognitive tasks demonstrated increased brain cell growth and enhanced activity in their mature neurons.

-A study conducted in 2010 in Harvard Medical School showed that mindfulness meditation rebuilds the brain, increasing gray matter in hippocampus, a brain region which plays an important role in learning and memory processing, and other brain areas involved in self-awareness and introspection.
+A study conducted in 2010 in Harvard Medical School showed that mindfulness meditation rebuilds the brain, increasing grey matter in the hippocampus, a brain region which plays an important role in learning and memory processing, and other brain areas involved in self-awareness and introspection.

 These are only some of the studies that confirm the fact that even a mature brain can grow new neurons and that it can be induced by performing cognitive tasks, such as learning and problem solving, and other brain-enhancing activities, including meditation, yoga and aerobic exercises.

 However, brain function is based not only on the brain cells but also on the connections between them, called synapses.
 Even if we imagine that we only have a fixed number of brain cells, do you think that we use the same pathways between them throughout our lives?